sethgabrielbrady/shopular/README.md

 ### Known Issues 04/01/17
-Clicking the "United Kingdom" button does not change the price of the "rubbsih bin"- which was previously the "waste basket".
+Clicking the "United Kingdom" button does not change the price of the "rubbish bin"- which was previously the "waste basket".

 ## 03/29/17